EstoesMoises/EstoesMoises/README.md

 ## About Me 🙋‍♂️

-* **Technical Service Manager @ Stack Overflow** — improving customer-facing technical operations.
+* **Technical Service Manager @ Stack Overflow** improving customer-facing technical operations.
-* **Fullstack Web Dev** — keeping it clean, simple, secure, and fast in a world of bloated SPAs.
+* **Fullstack Web Dev** keeping it clean, simple, secure, and fast in a world of bloated SPAs.
-* **Project Explorer** — Learning by doing—working on projects like Minecraft Server management, creating internal and custom plugins, and setting up CI/CD workflows.
+* **Project Explorer** learning by doing—working on projects like Minecraft Server management, creating internal and custom plugins, and setting up CI/CD workflows.
 * Big fan of learning by doing, and sharing what I figure out along the way.

 ## Recent Projects I’m Proud Of 🖥️